 The Presumpscot River watershed covers much of Greater Portland and is the largest freshwater input into Casco Bay.
 As the region has quickly grown, so has recreational use of the river; there are now over 20 water access points for paddling the river, several swimming holes, and numerous great fishing spots.

 Clean water is critical to safe recreation and for healthy wildlife habitat in the watershed.
 The Land Trust uses the findings from the Water Stewards program to help identify important places to conserve land and work in collaboration with partners on restoration projects.

-2018 State of Clean Water Update
+2019 State of Clean Water Update

-The State of Maine uses this data to identify rivers and streams that do not attain state standards and works with partners to develop restoration plans that address potential water quality problems in the watershed.
-As noted by Mary Ellen Dennis with the Department of Environmental Protection, “volunteer groups like the Presumpscot Regional Land Trust often collect water quality samples from locations not regularly monitored by our staff.
+The Water Stewards program works in collaboration with the Maine Department of Environmental Protection’s Volunteer River Monitoring Program.
+The Land Trust volunteer citizen scientists collect water quality samples throughout the Presumpscot River watershed and Stroudwater River every other Saturday during the summer months for a total of ten sampling events per year.
+The state uses this data to identify rivers and streams that do not attain state standards and works with partners to develop restoration plans that address potential water quality problems in the watershed.
+Mary Ellen Dennis, coordinator of the state Volunteer River Monitoring Program stated, “volunteer groups like the Presumpscot Regional Land Trust collect water quality samples from locations not regularly monitored by our staff.
 This allows us to have better idea of water quality conditions for a broader geographic area.”

 The Water Stewards program would not be possible without community volunteers.
 The Land Trust is now actively looking for volunteers for the 2019 season.
 Volunteers can sign up online by going to www.prlt.org.